cjustinas/BSW-Data-Course/chapter3.md

 key: 7e71720519
 ```

 Your preliminary analysis looks very promising!
 However, do you remember when we looked at the distribution of the data in Chapter 2?
-Both, the `age` and `lifetime_value` variables are skewed to the right and this is most definitely affecting out correlation findings.
+Both, the `age` and `lifetime_value` variables are skewed to the right and this is most definitely affecting our findings.

 Worry not!
 We can fix this by transforming the variables.
 To do this we will apply the numpy `log()` function to all the data points in the two columns.